alozano-77/AWS-SAA-C02-Course/README.md

 ### 1.3.5.
 When to use IAM Roles

-Lambda Execution Role.
+Lambda Execution Role example:

-For a given lambda function, you cannot determine the number of principals which suggested a Role might be the ideal identity to use.
+For a given lambda function, you cannot determine the number of principals which suggests a Role might be the ideal identity to use.

-- Trust Policy: to trust the Lambda Service
+A Trust Policy is created and AWS Lambda service is added to it.
-- Permission Policy: to grant access to AWS services.
+A Permissions Policy is created to grant access to other AWS services.

-When this is run, it uses the sts:AssumeRole to generate keys to CloudWatch and S3.
+When this is run, it uses the sts:AssumeRole to generate keys for CloudWatch and S3.

 It is better when possible to use an IAM Role versus attaching a policy.

 #### 1.3.5.1.
 Emergency or out of the usual situations

-Break Glass Situation - There is a key for something the team does not normally have access to.
-When you break the glass, you must have a reason to do.
+Break Glass Situation - There must be a key for something the team does not normally have access to.
+When you break the glass, you must have a reason to do it.
-A role can have an Emergency Role which will allow further access if its really needed.
+A role can be an emergency role which will allow further access if it's really needed.

 #### 1.3.5.2.
 Adding AWS into existing corp environment